top of page

 • Latex gloves

-Then make another, thicker trace indented several inches on all sides.
-This will be the shape we need to cut in the side of the van.
-The indentation is needed so that we have enough room to glue the window to the van.
+2. Make another, thicker trace indented 2-3 inches on all sides.
+This indented shape should be inside the trace of the window.
+This is the shape we'll cut in the side of the van.
+The indentation is needed so that we have enough room to glue the window to the outside of the van.

-Note: This cardboard template typically comes with the window you have purchased.
+1. Note: This cardboard template often comes with the window you have purchased.

-Place the cardboard template over the location where you will fit the window.
-Temporarily stick it to the van with tape and trace around it with a sharpie.
+3. Temporarily stick the cardboard template over the location where you will fit the window and trace around it with a sharpie.

 Drilling pilot holes for the campervan window

-Ensure you are using a jigsaw blade that can cut through metal.
-To make a clean cut, hold the jigsaw very firmly (it tends to wander, which can cause damage not only to your van, but to the jigsaw itself!).
+3. Ensure you are using a jigsaw blade that can cut through metal.
+To make a clean cut, hold the jigsaw very firmly to prevent it wandering.
 Cut your way around the pilot holes until you cut out the complete shape of the campervan window.

 Using jigsaw to cut hole in van for window